UK on-demand supermarket Weezy raises $20M Series A led by NYC’s Left Lane Capital – TechCrunch

-Weezy — an on-demand supermarket that delivers groceries in fast times such as 15 minutes — has raised $20 million in a Series A funding led by New York-based venture capital fund Left Lane Capital.
-Also participating were UK-based fund DN Capital, earlier investors Heartcore Capital and angel investors, notably Chris Muhr, the Groupon founder.
+Weezy — an on-demand supermarket that delivers groceries in as fast as 15 minutes — has raised $20 million in a Series A funding led by New York-based venture capital fund Left Lane Capital.
+Also participating were U.K.-based fund DN Capital, earlier investors Heartcore Capital and angel investors, notably Chris Muhr, the Groupon founder.

-Although the company hasn’t made mention of a later US launch, the presence of US investors would tend to suggest that.
-Weezy is reminiscent of Kozmo, the on-demand groceries business from the dotcom boom of the late ’90s.
+Although the company hasn’t made mention of a later U.S. launch, the presence of U.S. investors would tend to suggest that.
+Weezy is reminiscent of Kozmo, the on-demand groceries business from the dot-com boom of the late ’90s.
 However, it differs from Postmates in that it doesn’t do pickups.

 The cash injection will be used to expand its grocery delivery service across London and the broader UK, and open two fulfillment centers across London.
-Some 40 more UK sites are planned by the end of 2021 and it plans to add 50 new employees in the next 4 months.
+Some 40 more U.K. sites are planned by the end of 2021 and it plans to add 50 new employees in the next four months.

 Launched in July 2020, Weezy uses its own delivery people on pedal cycles or electric mopeds to deliver goods in less than 15 minutes on average.
 As well as working with wholesalers, it also sources groceries from independent bakers, butchers and markets.

 It has pushed at an open door during the pandemic.
-In Q2 2020 half a million new shoppers joined the grocery delivery sector, which is now worth £14.3bn in the UK, according to research.
+In Q2 2020, half a million new shoppers joined the grocery delivery sector, which is now worth £14.3 billion in the U.K., according to research.

-Kristof Van Beveren, Co-founder and CEO of Weezy, said in a statement: “People are no longer happy to wait around for deliveries, and there is strong demand for a more efficient service.”
+Kristof Van Beveren, co-founder and CEO of Weezy, said in a statement: “People are no longer happy to wait around for deliveries, and there is strong demand for a more efficient service.”

 Weezy’s co-founders are Kristof Van Beveren and Alec Dent.
-Van Beveren is formerly from the consumer goods world at Procter & Gamble and McKinsey & Company, while Dent headed up operations at UK startup Drover and business development at BlaBlaCar.
+Van Beveren is formerly from the consumer goods world at Procter & Gamble and McKinsey & Company, while Dent headed up operations at U.K. startup Drover and business development at BlaBlaCar.

-Harley Miller, managing partner, Left Lane Capital, commented: “Weezy’s founding team have the right balance of drive, experience and temperament to lead in e-commerce innovation
+Harley Miller, managing partner, Left Lane Capital, commented: “Weezy’s founding team have the right balance of drive, experience and temperament to lead in e-commerce innovation and convenience within the UK grocery market and beyond.”

 Nenad Marovac, founder and managing partner, DN Capital, said: “Even before the pandemic, interest in online grocery shopping was on the rise.
 The first time I ordered from Weezy, my delivery arrived in seven minutes and I was hooked.”